LED Walls & When to Spend the Extra Buck

 What is an LED Wall?

 LED Wall is made out of modular video tiles that are typically 19′ 2″ x 19′ 2″ (0.5m x 0.5m) in size, and when put together, allows to build a customizable, scaleable, seamless video screens that are “self-lighted” (unlike a projector).
 The vast majority of LED wall tiles are manufactured in China and this is why it is more common to find LED tiles that are using the Metric system.
-LED walls started as an advertising solution (what you see in Times Square, NYC for example), and as technology got better and prices became cheaper, evolved into the events and retail stores markets.
+LED walls started as an advertising solution (what you see in Times Square, NYC for example), and as technology got better and prices became cheaper, evolved to serve the events and retail markets.

 What are the parameters and settings that you want to be looking at before renting an LED Wall?